Automation – how will greater adoption benefit UK PLC?

 Location: Streamed from the Manufacturing Technology Centre, Ansty Park Coventry

-This inaugural event aims to set the scene of where UK PLC is now, compared to its global competitors, and why and how it needs to change to advance our country’s manufacturing sector.
-Barriers to adoption will be explored, common myths around automation will be busted and a real-life experience of automation from an SME will be shared.
+This inaugural event aimed to set the scene of where UK PLC is now, compared to its global competitors, and why and how it needs to change to advance our country’s manufacturing sector.
+Barriers to adoption were explored, common myths around automation were busted and a real-life experience of automation from an SME was shared.

 Our Panellists